 It didn’t take me long to realize that paying $5/month was well worth having access to this Thrive Market.
 Assuming you’re going to make a purchase every 4-6 weeks, it’s very easy to justify the membership.

 I actually purchased some items on Thrive Market that are also available at my local grocery store and price compared.
 I was curious if when the site said “20% off retail” if it REALLY was.
 And, what I found is the savings they showed on the website were pretty accurate.
 I compared a handful of items and I saved as much as they claimed I would, compared to my local store.
 Like I mentioned above, on average I saved about 15-25% on every item.
 My purchase was about $100, so I saved about $15-25 in just one month.
 So, that pays for the month’s membership PLUS saved me up to $20 PLUS gained me access to a ton of high-quality products I can’t get at my local grocery store.

 So, in short, yes yes yes, I think Thrive Market is worth it.
-If you are thinking of signing up, get a $20 FREE shopping credit using this link.
+If you are thinking of signing up, get a free product up to $22 using this link.